 If you find yourself going up against the IRS, having a tax attorney can help you navigate your tax issues and challenges.
-A tax attorney can act as your legal advocate, which comes in especially handy when negotiating with the IRS.
 Keep reading to learn more about what exactly a tax attorney does, when you should hire one, and how they can help you negotiate with the IRS.
+Or reach out to our IRS negotiation lawyer today.

 Key takeaways